openbsd/src/gnu/llvm/tools/clang/docs/UsersManual.rst

       -fms-extensions         Accept some non-standard constructs supported by the Microsoft compiler -fmsc-version=<value>   Microsoft compiler version number to report in _MSC_VER (0 = don't define it (default))
+      -fno-addrsig            Don't emit an address-significance table
+      -fno-builtin-<value>    Disable implicit builtin knowledge of a specific function -fno-builtin            Disable implicit builtin knowledge of functions -fno-complete-member-pointers
+                              Do not require member pointer base types to be complete if they would be significant under the Microsoft ABI
+      -fno-coverage-mapping   Disable code coverage analysis
       -fno-debug-macro        Do not emit macro debug information -fno-delayed-template-parsing
                               Disable delayed template parsing
-      -fno-sanitize-address-use-after-scope
+      -fno-sanitize-address-poison-class-member-array-new-cookie
+                              Disable poisoning array cookies when using class member operator new[] in AddressSanitizer -fno-sanitize-address-use-after-scope
                               Disable use-after-scope detection in AddressSanitizer
       -fno-sanitize-blacklist Don't use blacklist file for sanitizers